Mark Luttrell Transition Center

 (901) 372-2080

-The Mark Luttrell Transition Center (MLTC), located in Memphis, first opened in 1999 as a facility for female offenders.
-In 2016, its mission was changed to prepare male offender for successful reentry.
-With an operating capacity to house 288 inmates, MLTC’s mission is to enhance public safety by offering offenders a supportive living environment and evidence-based transitional services to reintegrate successful into society.
+The Mark Luttrell Transition Center (MLTC), located in Memphis, first opened in 1999 as a facility for female inmates.
+In 2016, its mission was changed to prepare male inmates for successful reentry.
+With an operating capacity to house 288 inmates, MLTC’s mission is to enhance public safety by offering inmates a supportive living environment and evidence-based transitional services to reintegrate successful into society.

 • Phase I involves a structured classroom environment, where residents can participate in a variety of evidence-based vocational and behavioral health programs.
 This includes Career Exploration and Persevere computer programming class, in addition to cognitive behavior intervention program, substance use group therapy, substance use aftercare, and workforce development.